Rolls-Royce Phantom IV: History

 On 15 November 1948, not long after Prince Philip had driven the aforementioned automobile, an order came through for a Rolls-Royce motor car for Princess Elizabeth and Prince Philip.
-They placed the order through The Car Mart, Ltd., RR official retailers.
+They placed the order through The Car Mart, Ltd., RR official retailers in London.
 Such a vehicle would have to meet their official needs, which meant it must be a limousine.
 It would also have to have good performance, since the Prince wished to drive it himself.
 The car would be the first Rolls-Royce in the stables.
 It was originally planned to be the only Phantom IV, a strictly one-off piece.

 Rolls-Royce, aware that Daimler had held the royal warrant to provide motor cars since 1900, was very keen to ensure that the car was the best there had ever been, and a great deal of hand work was lavished on the construction of the chassis.
 The board members had earlier considered making a replacement for the pre-war Phantom III, but they were wary that such a large and expensive car might not have a market in the weak post-war economy.

-Production of the first two units of the new model was not at Crewe, but at the experimental Clan Foundry at Belper, which had been the home of the motor car branch during the Second World War.
-The experimental department still continued there until the closure of Clan Foundry in 1950, when it was finally transferred to Crewe.
+Design and production of the first chassis of the new model was not at the Crewe factory, but at the experimental Clan Foundry at Belper, which had been the home of the motor car branch during the Second World War.
+The Experimental Department still continued there until the closure of Clan Foundry in 1950, when it was finally transferred to Crewe.
+It was also in the Experimental Department workshop at the Crewe factory where the remaining seventeen chassis were made.
+The very small numbers of the Phantom IV meant that building them with the other models would have been disruptive to the latters' production.